HumabHatterZed/InscryptionAPI/docs/wiki/index.md

 ### Bugs

-#### 1. The GameObject is being create but the model won't show up!
+#### 1. The GameObject is being created but the model won't show up!

-Make sure you are using 2019.4.24f1 to build the asset bundle?
-If not the model won't show!
+Make sure you are using Unity 2019.4.24f1 to build the asset bundle.
+Otherwise the model won't show!

 ## Talking Cards
 This API supports creating new talking cards from scratch, without the need to load up your own Unity prefabs or anything of the sort!